 Is FedRAMP Only for SaaS?

-Determining Your Impact Level and Baseline
+Determining Your Class and Baseline

 FedRAMP SaaS Requirements Overview

-Defining Your System Boundary: A Step-by-Step Guide
+Defining Your Certification Boundary: A Step-by-Step Guide

 Boundary Scoping for Multi-Tenant SaaS

-You need to identify everything that handles federal information or affects its confidentiality, integrity, or availability.
-This covers all tenant-facing services and their underlying components, infrastructure, and services that process federal data.
-So, your boundary must include privileged security tooling, authentication systems, management orchestration tools, and any systems storing encryption keys or secrets.
+Multi-tenant SaaS providers face a particular challenge because shared infrastructure serves many customers.
+Start by identifying everything that handles federal information or affects its confidentiality, integrity, or availability.
+That includes all tenant-facing services and their underlying components, plus any infrastructure that processes federal data.
+Your boundary must therefore include privileged security tooling, authentication systems, management and orchestration tools, and any systems storing encryption keys or secrets.

-- Data isolation (typically through tenant_id columns or separate schemas)
+- Data isolation, typically through tenant_id columns or separate schemas

-- Runtime tenant context validation
+- Runtime tenant-context validation

 - Resource allocation boundaries to prevent noisy-neighbor scenarios